 The Clear Correct’s thinner material can also mean that the aligners are not as sturdy or durable as Align Technology aligners and are sharper at the edges.
 That means they might break more easily, which can interfere with your aligner treatment progress.

 3. Comfort in Mouth

-Invisalign has since gone on to develop its own, patented thermoplastic material, SmartTrack®.
-SmartTrack® was developed after eight years of research and after testing nearly 300 different materials.
-The material is meant to make the aligners easier to take on and off and more gentle and comfortable when worn in the mouth.
+Align Technology has since developed its own patented thermoplastic material, SmartTrack®.
+SmartTrack® was developed after eight years of research and testing nearly 300 different materials.
+The material makes the aligners easier to take on and off and more gentle and comfortable when worn in the mouth.
 Additionally, the material is designed to speed up the treatment time and to improve the results you get from Invisalign.